 Kongol, like Haschel, has exclusive armor, which likewise does things for his SP gain.

 Kongol is otherwise a physical powerhouse, with stats that brush the size limits of the variables that hold them for both his attack and defense, and while none of his Additions top out where anyone else’s do, his natural stats and ridiculous equipment mean he naturally will just do more physical damage for most of the game regardless.
+Given he only has a few Additions, getting him his best one isn’t even particularly hard.
+You can probably knock it off fairly quickly and once it’s maxed out, he’s going to easily out-damage everyone else provided you get to it quickly.

 There are also absolutely ways of shoring up his magical defenses with equipment.
 The same for his speed.
 You really ultimately can do lots of good things to compensate his weaknesses if you want to.